modelflows/modelflowsapp/_databases/urban_canonical_9_buildings.md

 Database available *coming soon*.

+## Vallecas real-urban large-scale configuration, real terrain elevation and building array

+This database contains data from three-dimensional CFD simulations of turbulent wind flow over the Vallecas district of Madrid, a real urban area with varying height and footprint set on real terrain elevation.
+The domain is a cylinder with a diameter of approximately 3 410 m and a vertical extent ranging between 317 m and 358 m.
+It is modelled with neutral atmospheric boundary layer conditions, computed with steady-state RANS and the $k$-$\varepsilon$ turbulence model (with simpleFoam).
+The ground is split into terrain, vegetation and water, each with its own surface roughness.
+Simulations were run varying the wind direction and reference wind speed at 5.5 m height.
+For each case the following fields are saved: U (mean velocity (m/s)), p (mean kinematic pressure (m²/s²)), k (turbulent kinetic energy (m²/s²)), epsilon (turbulent dissipation rate (m²/s³)), nut (turbulent eddy viscosity (m²/s)).
+In addition, traffic pollutants emitted from the nearby highways, with emission rates estimated from COPERT values, are transported as passive scalars, giving the concentration fields CO, NOx and PM (kg/m³).
+The dataset comprises 24 simulation cases, provided in .vtu format.

+Database available *coming soon*.

 ## Urban LES database — AIJ Case E (Niigata city district)<a id="niigara-city-district"></a>
 This database contains data from a three-dimensional large-eddy simulation of turbulent flow over a real urban district in Niigata (Japan), reproducing the geometry of the AIJ Case E wind tunnel benchmark at full scale (footprint of about 395 m × 395 m, tallest building H = 60 m).
 Unlike the benchmark, which reports time-averaged measurements at sparse probe points, the simulation was run with OpenFOAM (WALE subgrid-scale model, synthetic-turbulence inlet from the measured profile) and validated against those points, providing the full time-resolved fields.
 The dataset comprises 497 snapshots of pressure and the three velocity components, provided in .vtu (native solver mesh) and .npy (equispaced grid of 198 × 198 × 21 points at Δxy = 2 m, Δz = 5 m, with building mask) formats.